Blind-Striker/actor-model-benchmarks/README.md

 # Benchmark Guide and Results
 * Solution strucutered under two solution folders, Akka.Net and Proto.Actor.
-* All benchmarks were run on a computer with Intel i7-6700HQ @ 2.6 GHz and 16 RAM configurations.
+* All benchmarks were run on a computer with Intel i7-6700HQ @ 2.6 GHz and 16 GB RAM configuration.
 * Benchmark settings are separated into sections in the `benchmark-settings.json` file that added as link to all benchmark projects.
 Changes made in this file apply to both the Akka.Net and Proto.Actor benchmarks for the same benchmark.
 * There is also seperate .hocon files for Akka.Net benchmarks.